Bhargavi-hash/Linux-Shell-Implementation/README.md

-# OSN Assignment: LINUX shell implementation in C
+# OSN: LINUX shell implementation in C

 ## Running the Shell